Deep12345qe/Restauraunt-Website/README.md

 -main.html: Contains the main menu that allows the user to pick and choose food items they wish -reg.html: Contains the registration page form -dbnewuser.php: Established a connection to the database and queries to add new users, used by reg.html

+<-- Third Demo instance of the project (with menu not hard coded)-->

+Software required on the local machine:
+    XAMPP = Apache and MySQL
+    Node.js = for control of the backend, require the following modules. mysql2
+        express
+        cors
+        sequelize
+        nodemon       //optional, automatically reload node.js console for any changes made (for debugging) To install node.js modules:
+    -Install node.js from https://nodejs.org/en/, then open cmd, cd to project folder root ({/Restaurant-Website/public}  in this case) and run the following command.

+        npm install express mysql2 cors sequelize
+        npm install --save-dev nodemon

+To run the system:

+1. Run XAMPP software.
+2. Start Apache and MySQL in XAMPP control panel
+3. Open any browser and type "localhost/public".

+Note: Third demo instance of the project was created to work on the menu database without breaking the existing system.
+This part only deals with the main page and not the login page.

+Core files:
+/public/index.html     //Main page
+/public/main.js        //Has the codes for control of the interface /public/style.css      //Handles styling of the website /public/img/*.jpg      //all images require to render the menus /database.js           //has the codes to connect to database and the classes for Crud operation /server.js             //has code to make database to listen to port, also Handles CRUD operation (experimental)

+/dbServices.js        //this was created to try to make system work with sequelize module